 Road to serfdom again

-Above you can see that monopolistic power and market distortions create injustice.
+Above, you can see that monopolistic power and market distortions create injustice.
 It distorts prices.
-The biggest problem today is government support of failing business, banks, oil interests, lobby groups, military complex etc. We have today jettisoned the idea of a fair trade and the idea of economic justice goes out the door.
+The biggest problem today is government support of failing business, banks, oil interests, lobby groups, military complex, etc. We have today jettisoned the idea of fair trade, and the idea of economic justice goes out the door.

-- All these market distortions put money in someone’s pocket and locks in profits while citizens pay via, debt and taxes.
+- All these market distortions put money in someone’s pocket and lock in profits while citizens pay via debt and taxes.
 It creates higher prices and your lifestyle is less.

-Therefore my thesis here is,the reality is there was no clear break from Medieval to Renaissance economics to modern economics.
+Therefore my thesis here is, the reality is there was no clear break from Medieval to Renaissance economics to modern economics.
 A massive government bureaucracy replaced the feudal state.
-People work more days if you aggregate taxes and debt spending for the government, than people did for their feudal lords.
+People work more days if you aggregate taxes and debt spending for the government than people did for their feudal lords.
 It is true.
-We have road to serfdom if you understand that debt spending is a form of taxation.
+We have a road to serfdom if you understand that debt spending is a form of taxation.